Lentil: Types

-Lentil may be classified for market based on an array of seed qualities.
+Lentils may be classified for market based on an array of seed qualities.
 These qualities may include the size, shape ("round" or "lens"), seed coat colour and pattern, seed coat thickness, and internal cotyledon colour.
 The parameters for market type or classification name may also vary according to region.
-Additionally, when sold, lentil may be further classified according to whether it is hulled (seed coat removed) or unhulled, and if hulled, whether the cotyledon inside is split or left whole.
+Additionally, when sold, lentils may be further classified according to whether they are hulled (seed coat removed) or unhulled, and if hulled, whether the cotyledon inside is split or left whole.

 Lentil seed coat colour can be broadly grouped into tan, grey, green, brown, clear or black, the first four of which will slowly turn brown over time.
-Black seed coat, which can present solid black (almost purple) or slightly patchy, acts like a pattern, masking the "ground" colour (tan, grey, green or brown) beneath, while clear coats lack pigmentation altogether.
+Black seed coat, which can present solid black (almost purple) or slightly patchy, acts like a pattern, masking the base colour (tan, grey, green or brown) beneath, while clear coats lack pigmentation altogether.
 Seed coat colour is also influenced by the colour of the cotyledon, though this does not usually affect market classification.

 Seed coat patterning is usually selected against in most market types with the exception of Puy or "French green" lentil, which has "marbled" patterning.
 As well as "marbled" (which comes in two genetic variants termed Marbled-1 and Marbled-2), coats may be "spotted", "dotted", "mottled", or show complex/mixed patterns.
 Seed coat colour is determined by the genotype of the seed parent, rather than the genetics of the plant the seed will become.

 Common cotyledon colours are an orange-red colour and a light yellow, usually just called "red" (occasionally "orange") and "yellow" respectively.
 Three other colours, a brown-yellow, a light green, and a dark green have also been documented.

 Red lentil

 Red lentil varieties are defined by their red cotyledon, and moderate to thin seed coat.
 Red lentil varieties tend to be smaller than those of their green/brown counterparts, with large red lentil varieties meeting a similar size to small green lentil varieties.
-As the seed coat of red lentil is often removed, colour and pattern aren't usually selected for, though in recent years Australian red lentil varieties have been standardised for grey seed coats to allow for cultivars to be mixed.
-Australia is the largest producer of red lentil.
+As the seed coat of red lentils is often removed, colour and pattern aren't usually selected for, though in recent years Australian red lentil varieties have been standardised for grey seed coats to allow for cultivars to be mixed.
+Australia is the largest producer of red lentils.

 Green and brown lentil

 Green and brown lentil varieties have yellow cotyledon, usually moderate or thin, and green or brown seed coats.
-Canada is the largest producer of green lentil.
-These lentils are sometimes referred to by notable historic cultivars instead of by size, especially in North America: for example, small green lentil may be referred to as Eston-types, large green lentils as Laird-types, and large brown lentil as Brewer-types.
+Canada is the largest producer of green lentils.
+These lentils are sometimes referred to by notable historic cultivars instead of by size, especially in North America: for example, small green lentils may be referred to as Eston-types, large green lentils as Laird-types, and large brown lentils as Brewer-types.
 These lentils rarely hold their shape when cooked, and so are often used in soups or stews.